IonutParau/tpc_server/README.md

 `--ip` flag:

 Specifies IP to be used by server, default is `--ip=local`

 - `self`: will automatically get your public IP using Ipify.
 - `local`: equals to `localhost` or `127.0.0.1`, means it will be only accessable by your computer and no other.
 - `zero`: equlas to `0.0.0.0` and opens your server for LAN, meaning the computers in the network have to be physically connected using Ethernet or use the same WiFi network.
 - any other option will tell server to run on specified IP address.

 `--port` flag:

 Specifies port to be used by server, default is `--port=8080`

 `--silent` flag:

 Will reduce amount of messages you get in console, default is `--silent=false`

 `--type` flag:

 Either `sandbox` or `level`, if not set then is asked in console.

 `--width` and `--height` flag:

 Sets size of level in `sandbox` mode, if not set then is asked in console.

 `--kick-allowed` flag:

 Setting this to `false` will disallow server to kick any members, default is `--kick-allowed=true`

+`--versions` flag:

+Set this to the versions you want to allow seperated by `:`.
+Defaults to nothing, meaning all versions are allowed.

+`--whitelist` flag:

+Set this to the whitelisted IDs you want to allow seperated by `:`.
+Defaults to nothing, meaning all IDs are allowed.

+`--block_uuid` flag:

+Will block all IDs it thinks are UUIDs.
+This can be done to block people who are new to the game since they likely won't know how to change the consistent user ID.
+Defaults to false.

+`--log` flag:

+Will show in the console all packets coming from users.
+Defaults to false.

 # Does this server automatically open ports?

 No, it doesn't.
 You still have to open it and manage your firewall.

+# Any other special configurations?

+You can create a `whitelist.txt` file to put in each line allowed IDs You can also create a `versions.txt` file for versions to allow